 In addition to my private practice, I work at the Tavistock Centre for Couple Relationships as a visiting clinician.

-Trained at the Tavistock Centre for Couple Relationships, where I qualified as a Psychodynamic Couple and Individual Psychotherapist
+Trained at the Tavistock Centre for Couple Relationships (now Tavistock Relationships), where I qualified as a Psychodynamic Couple and Individual Psychotherapist

 Completed 4 year honours degree in Psychology at the University of the Free State, South Africa